Essays

 Close Reading

-Close reading is deep analysis of how a literary text function; it is both a reading process and something you include in a literary analysis paper.
-When you read a text paying specific attention to certain literary elements, looking for particular patters, or following the development of a particular character, you are practicing close reading.
-Likewise, when you watch a film with particular emphasis on a certain element, you are doing a close reading.
+Close reading is a deep analysis of how a literary text functions; it is both a reading process and something you include in a literary analysis paper.
+When you read a text paying specific attention to certain literary elements, looking for particular patterns, or following the development of a particular character, you are practicing close reading.
+Likewise, when you watch a film with a particular emphasis on a certain element, you are doing a close reading.
 Of course, when one writes an essay that teases out a certain element, this is the beginning of a close reading.
 Like literary analysis more generally, close reading is not a means in and of itself.
 Close reading helps inform the larger meaning or import of a work.